WordPress Website Images 101- Everything You Need to Know

 Feel free to sign up to my free planning course and then map something out and come back here…

-Don’t have time for that right now then feel free to draw a quick box sketch out on paper, so basically your planned layout in boxes with text or images in those boxes.
+If you don’t have time for that right now, then feel free to draw a quick box sketch out on paper.
+Basically, your planned layout in boxes with text or images in those boxes.

 A lot of people like a full width header image at the top, for that you are looking at a landscape image.
 If you have a long piece of text in one column and want an image in a second column by the side of it then you are looking at a portrait image and so on.

-So it’s good to map out where you will be placing images and text on the page so you can roughly know which shapes you are looking for.
+Therefore, it’s good to map out where you will be placing images and text on the page, so you can roughly know which shapes you are looking for.

 Next is choosing what images you need.